pablopaul/codeceptjs-slack-reporter/README.md

 # CodeceptJS Slack Reporter

-Get a Slack notification when one or more scenarios fail.
+Get an instant Slack notification when one or more scenarios fail.

 ## Installation